drlazz/elaine/README.md

 # Problems detected with running

-- If the program does not run correctly (nothing is shown on the screen), open the "RunProblems" video and follow instructions.
+- If the program does not run correctly (nothing is shown on the screen), open the "RunFix" video and follow instructions.

 - If the program emits output sound but none of the monitoring of the main module works, or the displays are not updated when changing the waveform or when modifying the ADSR parameters of an envelope, it may be due to a problem with the sound controller.
 Correct behaviour has been verified with ASIO4ALL and Focusrite Scarlet 2i4 drivers.
 Bad behaviour have occurred when using the native Windows and DirectSound drivers.